davenpi/davenpi.github.io/_pages/pie.md

 - **Timeline**: Spring/Summer 2024

-## Build something useful.
+## Build a business which does something useful and interesting.
 Use the money to have fun and help others.
-I'm thinking a company here.
 I'll use the proceeds to fund my adventures and start an investment company which invests in both companies and basic research.
 I will also start some kind of scholarship to help young people discover new heights for themselves.

 - **Current Progress**: On the scholarship front I have a plan to set aside $10k to help a young person (who couldn't afford it otherwise) get started in aviation.
 I think that would be